 Parental Progress Review Meetings.

-Students have a learning review session with their learning review tutor on a daily basis (Tuesday - Friday), in which they are challenged to evaluate their; progress, learning, and set themselves personal and group targets.
-These are recorded within their Progress First Folder.
+Students must attend learning review sessions with their learning review tutor, in which they are challenged to evaluate their; progress, learning, and set themselves personal and group targets.

 We believe it is vital that parents are part of this process and therefore as parents you will have access to your child’s attainment data online.

 Twice a year student progress will be discussed with parents at a Progress Review meeting.
 Year 12 students will have 4 reviews during their 2 year courses.
 Towards the end of each year a formal report detailing progress and attainment in every subject will be issued to parents.